thriloknadh/Pneumonia-detection/README.md

 ChestX-ray dataset containing 74 X-Ray images (.png) in data/images and metadata in data folder.
 Output:

-CNN model trained to classify a chest X-Ray image for presence or absence of pneumonia in /out/my_model1.json.
-/out/xray_class_my_model.best.hdf5 containing model weights.
+CNN model trained to classify a chest X-Ray image for presence or absence of pneumonia containing model weights.
-NOTE: This is not included in this GitHub repo.

 Open 2_Build_and_Train_Model with Jupyter Notebook.
 Create training data and validation data splits with scikit-learn train_test_split function.
 Ensure training data split is balanced for positive and negative cases.
 Ensure validation data split has a positive to negative case ratio that reflects clinical scenarios.
 Also check that each split has demographics that are reflective of the overall dataset.